Eucalyptus pulverulenta 'Baby Blue'

 - young 3 litre stock ready again now - bushing out nicely

 - mature 3 litre pollards now 3 years stock and quite chunky.
-Ready again May 2020 Ideal for anyone looking to get cut foliage end of 2020.
+Ready again now.
+Ideal for anyone looking to get cut foliage end of 2020.
 Grown on for an extra year, pollarded in Spring 2020 and will be grown out again so that the trunk is fat with plenty of collateral.
-Email me if you would like one of these now.

 - 1 litre available in our cut foliage collections